 There may be other questions to ask, however.
 But you must dig deep to get to a core motivator for you to act in your career.

-When you find the root of your motivations, you can write the career vision statement which serves as your “professional North Star.”
+When you find the root of your motivations, you can create a career vision which serves as your “professional North Star.”

 Here are some examples of career vision statements that I have helped others create for themselves.